 Culture and Buildings

 Austin has been top of mind for many in media lately.
-Frequently cited as the hottest place to start a business, with the roots Austin has in music, film, and gaming and experiences, one has to wonder what this means for the city and creative spaces both old and new.
+It’s been frequently cited as the hottest places to start a business.
+With it’s roots in in music, film, gaming and experiences, one has to wonder what this means for the city and creative spaces both old and new.

 When I moved to Austin 7 months ago I started hearing about Richard Linklater’s films Slacker and Dazed & Confused.
-When I watched the movies it was hard to recognize the early 90s Austin featured in the films in the city that I was walking around in each day.
+When I watched the movies it was hard to recognize the early 90s Austin featured in the films.
+How could that be the city I’m walking in each day?
 I often hear from people who have been here even six to seven years that the city has changed as much in that time as in the time between 2010 and those films.
 The most apparent set of changes comes from the buildings and structures that make up the city and how they are laid out.

 We’re all readily familiar with the important role space plays in our work, with the studio or venue space being paramount to the impact we have, but it’s the buildings and structures in the broader sense and the role that they play collectively that struck me.
-Hollywood comes to mind as an epicenter of where the use of space defines the economy and as we dig deeper we can see what Chicago is doing with 2112, Nashville taking a lead in music innovation with their incubators and accelerators, how Adelaide Australia’s Musitec has been working with the city, or in New Orleans, with its Bourbon Street, which cited recently taking note of Austin’s nightlife.
+Hollywood comes to mind as an epicenter of where the use of space defines the economy.
+As we dig deeper we can see that happening elsewhere with new media.
+Chicago is building the full stack at 2112.
+Nashville has taken a lead in music innovation with their incubators and accelerators.
+Adelaide Australia’s Musitec has been working with the city to develop unique public-private-non-profit partnerships.
+Even New Orleans is being reinvented down on Bourbon Street, which was cited recently taking note of Austin’s nightlife.

-A few months ago I had the opportunity to see Austin Mayor Steve Adler speak at a music related event and there it struck me that Austin’s leader gets the importance of space.
+A few months ago I had the opportunity to see Austin Mayor Steve Adler speak at a music related event.
+Austin’s leader gets the importance of space.
 Everything he said revolved in some way around Real Estate.
 It seems to be the centerpiece of a lot of discussions.
 Here were his major points and some thoughts on them from my short time here in the MediaTech space.

 Affordability & Art